 Bright colours and curious artworks sum up the St Ives Harbour Hotel, setting it apart from the usual seaside residence.
 From the whimsical ‘shhh’ cushions in the boutique bedrooms to the gold-embossed bar and panoramic view down in the lounge, everything about this hotel gets you in the mood for adventure.
 We’d recommend a hot stone massage in the spa followed by the hotel’s signature ‘fizz & chips’ out on the terrace for a truly indulgent experience.

-Beautiful blues are dotted throughout this nautical boutique hotel, which presides over the beach at St Ives.
+Beautiful blues are dotted throughout this nautical boutique hotel that you’ll find by the beach of St Ives.
 With six uniquely decorated guest rooms to choose from, you’ll feel right at home in this beautiful Georgian gem.
 The food scene is, unsurprisingly, second to none thanks to the abundance of local produce and fresh fish on offer.
-With wood burners, armchairs and spectacular views, Trevose Harbour House is as much a spot for winter as it is for summer too.
+With wood burners, armchairs and spectacular views, Trevose Harbour House is as much a spot for the winter as it is for the summer.

-Old travelling trunks, exposed brick walls, claw foot baths and squashy bedstead ottomans give The Gannet Inn a distinct boutique feel, with all the thoughtful decorative touches adding up to create a country pile that feels like a home from home.
+Old travelling trunks, exposed brick walls, claw-foot baths and squashy bedstead ottomans give The Gannet Inn a distinct boutique feel, with all the thoughtful decorative touches adding up to create a place that feels like a home from home.
 In the winter, you’ll love nothing more than cosying up beside its fireplaces and enjoying a glass of local beer.
 In the summer, it’s perfectly situated for you to get out on the water or a coastal walking trail.
 As it’s a pub with rooms, expect your evening meals down in the fray to be lively, atmospheric and hearty.